sjchiass/kibbot/README.md

 This code will run off of a Raspberry Pi single-board computer that is able to run Flask.
 It also requires some kind of pet food dispenser, one that you've modified to connect to the Raspberry Pi.

 The code uses RPi.GPIO through a motor controller.
-It could be run on a different machine as long as it's able to control a motor.
+It could be run on a different machine as long as it's able to control a motor and connect to the internet.

 The code also needs to be able to read a pin, assuming your food dispenser uses a switch to detect the motor's position.
+Any Raspberry Pi or microcontroller can do this.

 ### Installation